wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Keep the code you added above.

 Next you need to select the whole bunch of images.

-Previously, Wes has been selecitng everything at the top of the file, however, since we need to select these things for each of our instances, we will be selecting the images from _within_ the `Gallery` function.
+Previously, Wes has been selecting everything at the top of the file, however, since we need to select these things for each of our instances, we will be selecting the images from _within_ the `Gallery` function.

 The first thing you need is a list of all of the images.
 Instead of using `document.querySelector` however, you need to make sure it's scoped to the gallery element that was passed in to the function.